 Understanding Data Analytics

 Data analytics is a broad term that encompasses many diverse types of data analysis.
 Any type of information can be subjected to data analytics techniques to get insight that can be used to improve things.
 For example, manufacturing companies often record the runtime, downtime, and work queue for various machines and then analyze the data to better plan the workloads so the machines operate closer to peak capacity.
 Data analytics can do much more than point out bottlenecks in production.
 Gaming companies use data analytics to set reward schedules for players that keep the majority of players active in the game.
-Content companies use many of the same data analytics to keep you clicking, watching, or re-organizing content to get another view or another click.
 Continue reading from Investopedia